Jacksgong/ThreadDebugger/README.md

 ---

+This Github includes: Threads debugger(threaddebugger)、Thread pool factory(threadpools).

+#### Thread debugger

 There are several ways to debugger the activity of threads in the application, such as the Allocation Tracking from Android Studio Monitor by the way there are information about the running threads, or recording the Method Profiling from the Android Device Monitor by the way it also present the running threads information, but they are a little too heavy, and not flexible enough sometimes.

 With this ThreadDebugger, you don't need to worry about how long duration you recording, and you can find out the changing of the threads activity very easy.

+#### Thread pool factory

+The executor from this thread pool factory will require each task provide its exact name to facilitate debugging, and making create some thread pools in the common rule very convenient.

 ---